 Acute lymphoblastic lymphoma: What is it?

-This is a disease that goes by many names but that is fundamentally a single disease—its many names often merely refer to different stages of the same disease or diseases that are very closely related.
-Along with the term "acute lymphoblastic lymphoma" the disease is referred to as:
+This disease that goes by many names but it is fundamentally a single disease—its many names often refer to different stages of the same disease.
+Along with the term "acute lymphoblastic lymphoma" the disease is also referred to as:

 - Precursor Cell Lymphoblastic Leukemia-Lymphoma